neil-fernandez/jhu_software_concepts/README.md

 # jhu_software_concepts

-repo for jhu modern software concepts course
+This is a repo for jhu modern software concepts course.
+It is used to retain module assignments for submission and has no external contributors.